Flying satellites in space might seem like a real stretch

 LunarSat

-This university student project has designed a
+This university student project was designed as a

 "100kg micro-satellite to be launched at the